01 of 04

 Percula Clownfish, Clown Anemonefish (Amphiprion percula)

-Some people say that you can tell a True Percula Clownfish is a True Percula Clownfish because of its scientific name: Amphiprion percula.
-That might work except that just calling it a True Percula Clownfish (Amphiprion percula) doesn't make it one.
+Some people say that you can tell that a True Percula Clownfish is a True Percula Clownfish because it is sold under its scientific name: Amphiprion percula.
+That might work, except the fish store just calling it a True Percula Clownfish (Amphiprion percula) doesn't make it one.
 Scientists use identifying physical traits to identify and differentiate species from one another.

 The True Percula is typically orange in color with three white bars, with the middle bar having a forward-projecting bulge.
-It has 10 (rarely 9) dorsal spines while the False Percula has 11 (rarely 10) dorsal spines.
+It has 10 (rarely 9) spines on the dorsal fin, while the False Percula has 11 (rarely 10) dorsal spines.

 The True Percula usually has jet black margins of varying widths around its white bars.
-Quite often, these margins are quite thick and distinguishable.
+Quite often, these margins are thick and distinguishable.
+The False Percula has very thin black lines separating the white from the orange color, sometimes so thin that the black is imperceptible.

 In the wild, the distribution of the True Percula Clownfish species is Northern Queensland and Melanesia (New Guinea, New Britain, New Ireland, Solomon Islands, and Vanuatu).Continue to 3 of 4 below.